 A DFDL Schema only applies DFDL annotations on a subset of the XML Schema constructs.
 Hence, we normally think that a DFDL schema cannot contain any of the constructs outside of the DFDL subset.
 For example, the DFDL subset of XML Schema does not use attributes, hence, a DFDL schema normally would not contain attribute declarations.

 There is an exception to this, however.
-One reason to xs:include/xs:import another XML schema file is purely for its use in validating annotations within the schema itself.
-Such an XML schema is describing not data, but a schema language extension to be used in the rest of the schema.
+One reason to xs:include/xs:import another XML schema document is purely for its use in validating annotations within the schema itself.
+Such an XML schema is describing not data, but a schema language extension of non-DFDL xs:annotation elements to be used in the rest of the schema.

-Hence, the complete set of files making up a schema by way of xs:include/xs:import may include a mixture of DFDL schemas that use only the DFDL subset of XSD, as well as other XML Schemas that describe annotations.
+Hence, the complete set of files making up a schema by way of xs:include/xs:import may include a mixture of DFDL schemas that use only the DFDL subset of XSD, as well as other XML Schemas that describe just annotations.
 These annotation schemas are unrestricted by the DFDL subset of XML Schema.
-For example, they elements containing xs:attribute declarations.
+For example, they may include elements containing xs:attribute declarations.

 A DFDL processor needs a way to tell these schema files apart so that it can enforce the DFDL subset in schema files that are describing data formats and ignore the XML schema files that are for unknown annotation languages that are to be ignored by the DFDL processor.